wotifgroup/grails-lightweight-deploy/README.md

 Which would produce a name of the form appName-appVersion-date_123.
 This can be useful to set to the build number from your CI server, to make tracking of the build into production easier.

+##Metrics
+lightweight-deploy automatically instruments all controller methods with (Codahale Metrics)[http://metrics.codahale.com/].
+Each Timer is created dynamically as requests come in, named as "controllerName.actionName".
+The metrics are viewable at "http://server:adminPort/metrics".

 ##Credit
 This plugin uses some code from both the [standalone](http://grails.org/plugin/standalone) plugin by Burt Beckwith and [Dropwizard](http://dropwizard.codahale.com) by Codahale.